khuang/ee109/final_report.md

 ```

 ## Appendix

+All of our source code is located on github, at `https://github.com/khuang/ee109`.

 ```
 // If you have any comments about the class, or have a video you want to show us,
 // feel free to add them in the Appendix.